Megaax/api-ui-testing/README.md

 - **Conditional Execution**: The pipeline is configured to execute jobs conditionally, ensuring that each stage runs only if the previous stage completes successfully.
 - **Caching**: The pipeline uses caching mechanisms to reduce build times by reusing dependencies and artifacts.

-- **License Information**: Include the license information for the project.

-## Contact Information

-- **Project Maintainer**: Contact details for the project maintainer.